-As a budding, self appointed urban conservationist, I love looking for wild, natural public lands in urban settings that I can explore by bike or work into my commute.
+As a budding, self appointed urban conservationist, I love looking for wild, natural spaces in urban settings that I can seek out by bike or work into my commute.
 Be it looking for a refuge somewhere close to home or in a city I intend to visit, I have one tool I always tap in to first when trying to find public lands:

 (Native wild flowers, bald cypress trees and Canada geese in a retention pond behind a government building less than a mile from my house)

 Seriously, I Google map it.
-The feature that makes this all possible is how Google maps denotes many public green spaces with just that – an outlined green space that makes finding these places super simple for my visually organized mind.
+The feature that makes this all possible is how Google maps denotes many publicly accessible green spaces with just that – an outlined green space that makes finding these places super simple for my visually organized mind.

 (Riding my EdgeRunner on a public greenway, that includes an historic cemetery site, wetlands, hardwood hammocks, ancient oaks and wildflower meadows, less than 5 miles from my house)